mt7180/energy-dashboard/README.md

 -- under construction --

->**Note:** see also a precursiory app with slightly different setup (user sign-up, RDS database, prefect workflow, IaC with pulumi and GitLab CI) on GitLab: https://gitlab.com/personal_projects7594544/App2/-/tree/main
+>**Note:** see also a precursory app with slightly different setup (user sign-up, RDS database, prefect workflow, IaC with pulumi and GitLab CI) on GitLab: https://gitlab.com/personal_projects7594544/App2/-/tree/main